nittinsharma37/firebase-authentication/README.md

 # Firebase-authentication

 This project is an example of Firebase authentication in a flutter.
-This project shows how to implement a full authentication flow in Flutter, using sign Up with email and password, sign in with email and password, and reset password.
+This project shows how to implement a full authentication flow in Flutter, using Email.Password and Google authentication.

 It aims to be a reference implementation.
 Think of it as "authentication done right".